Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 Hi there, I'm Jason Brownlee ([twitter](https://x.com/jason2brownlee), [linkedin](https://www.linkedin.com/in/jasonbrownlee/)), the author of this checklist.

-I've been helping data scientists for more than a decade via coaching, consulting, and by authoring 1000+ tutorials and 20+ books on machine learning and deep learning over at Machine Learning Mastery (which I sold in 2021).
-I've worked in industry, government, startups, and a long time ago, I had more academic aspirations and got a Masters and PhD.
+I've worked as an engineer on modeling and high-performance computing projects in industry, government, startups, and a long time ago, I had more academic aspirations and completed a Masters and PhD in stochastic optimization.
+I've been helping data scientists for more than a decade via coaching and consulting and answering tens of thousands of emailed questions.
+I've also authored 1,000+ tutorials and 20+ books on machine learning and deep learning over at my former company [Machine Learning Mastery](https://machinelearningmastery.com), which I sold in 2021.

-I've helped hundreds (thousands?) of data scientists one-on-one over the years, and the **most common problem is the Generalization Gap** (i.e., performance on new data in the test set or in production is worse than the expected performance from the test harness).
+I've helped thousands of budding and professional data scientists one-on-one over the years.
+The **most common problem** that we work on together is the **Generalization Gap**.
+This is where performance on new data in the test set or in production is worse than the expected performance from the test harness.

 The checklist above is (an updated version of) a diagnostic tool I used to work through the problem with my clients.

 I don't do so much consulting anymore, but I know from experience how valuable this checklist can be for those struggling with the generalization gap problem, so I've decided to share it here publicly.

 I hope that you find this checklist useful too!

 If it helps you make progress (or if you have ideas for more/better questions), please email me any time: Jason.Brownlee05@gmail.com